Robaina/Pynteny/case_studies/nif_operon/README.md

 # Case study: finding the nitrogen-fixation (*nif*) operon

-> *Motivation:* [issue #92](https://github.com/Robaina/Pynteny/issues), *"This could be great
-> for identifying operons.
-Do you have any examples of using this tool to identify common
-> operons?
-For example, nif operons or others involved in nitrogen fixation."*

 This case study uses Pynteny to detect the **nitrogenase (*nif*) operon**, the textbook example of a syntenic, co-regulated gene cluster, directly from genome assemblies, and to tell **diazotrophs** (nitrogen fixers) apart from non-fixers.